 Simply put, a DDoS attack consists of a huge amount of requests towards the target website – an amount that the server can’t keep up with and basically shuts down pretty quickly.
 Even a short shutdown of a website causes huge troubles for the business.

-How do you protect your website and privacy against DDoS attack?
+How do you protect your website and privacy against DDoS attacks?
 Here is my take on this.

 1. Website monitoring